South Dakota is 1 of only 7 states that does not tax individual wage income. More on South Dakota taxes can be found in the tabbed pages below.

 South Dakota does not assess tax on intangible personal property.

-South Dakota's Department of Revenue Special Tax Division is responsible for licensing and collecting a variety of state taxes.
-They include cigarette excise, bank franchise, ore, energy mineral severance, coin-operated Laundromat license fees, gaming excise and beer, wine and distilled spirits.
+South Dakota’s Department of Revenue special tax division is responsible for licensing and collecting a variety of state taxes and fees.
+They include cigarette excise tax, bank franchise tax, ore and energy mineral severance tax, coin-operated laundromat license fees, gaming excise fees, and alcohol fees.

 For more information, visit the South Dakota Department of Revenue and Regulation’s website.

 To download tax forms on this site, you will need to install a free copy of Adobe Acrobat Reader.
 Click here for instructions.